 Quite how much of a representation of the two governing bodies of darts that first Grand Slam Of Darts was is a matter for some debate.
 Whilst Taylor is obviously one of the best players ever to play the game, it was two players that played in the group stage in the form of John Part and Mark Webster who would be crowned World Champions of the two organisations around two months after the competition took place.
 That being said, Taylor did go on to win the next two Grand Slam tournaments, so it’s fair to say he was a worthy winner.

 In fact it took until 2010 for someone other than The Power to win the Grand Slam Of Darts, with Steve Beaton beating him in the quarter-finals that year.
 Scott Waites made the final against James Wade, defeating him 16-12 and becoming the only British Darts Organisation player to win the title to date.
-Taylor was back in winning ways in 2011, missed out in 2012 and won against in 2013 before retaining it the following year to cement his place as one of the greatest darts players of all time.
+Taylor was back in winning ways in 2011, missed out in 2012 (beaten by Raymond van Barneveld) and won against in 2013 before retaining it the following year to cement his place as one of the greatest darts players of all time.